KempnerInstitute/distributed-inference-vllm/README.md

 The script will create a [Ray cluster](https://docs.ray.io/en/latest/cluster/getting-started.html) and then start a vLLM server that hosts the model in the first node of the SLURM job.
 This can take some time (up to a couple hours for 405B) since the model weights will need to be loaded onto the GPUs.

-You can check the progress of the model loading by looking at the error logs for the SLURM job, which should have lines like,
+You can check the progress of the model loading by looking at the error logs for the SLURM job, which should have lines like

 ```
 Loading safetensors checkpoint shards:   0% Completed | 0/191 [00:00<?, ?it/s]